Efficient Feature-based Image Registration by Mapping Sparsified Surfaces: Experimental results

 In this subsection, we demonstrate the effectiveness of our proposed triangulation-based method for landmark-based image registration.
-In our experiments, the feature points on the images are extracted using the algorithm by Harris and Stephens \cite{harris88} as landmark constraints.
+In our experiments, the feature points on the images are extracted using the Harris--Stephens algorithm \cite{harris88} as landmark constraints.
+The landmark extraction is fully automatic.
+More specifically, we use the MATLAB functions \texttt{detectHarrisFeatures},\texttt{extractFeatures} and \texttt{matchFeatures} on the images.
+For the teddy example, 132 landmark pairs are generated using the above procedure.
+For the cones example, 162 landmark pairs are generated.

 For simplifying the image registration problems, one conventional approach is to make use of coarse regular grids followed by interpolation.
 It is natural to ask whether our proposed coarse triangulation-based method produces better results.
 In Figure \ref{fig:registration_teddy}, we consider a stereo registration problem of two scenes.
 With the prescribed feature correspondences, we compute the feature-endowed stereo registration via the conventional grid-based approach, the DMesh triangulation approach \cite{dmesh} and our proposed {\it TRIM} method.
 For the grid-based approach and the DMesh triangulation approach \cite{dmesh}, we take the mesh vertices nearest to the prescribed feature points on the source image as source landmarks.
 For our proposed {\it TRIM} method, as the landmark vertices are automatically embedded in the content-aware coarse triangulation, the source landmarks are exactly the feature points detected by the method in \cite{harris88}.

 It can be observed that our triangulation-based approach produces a much more natural and accurate registration result when compared with both the grid-based approach and the DMesh triangulation approach.
 In particular, sharp features such as edges are well preserved using our proposed method.
 By contrast, the edges are seriously distorted in the other two methods.
 In addition, the geometry of the background in the scenes are well retained via our {\em TRIM} method but not the other two methods.
 The higher accuracy of the registration result by our approach can also be visualized by the intensity difference plots.
 Our triangulation-based approach results in an intensity difference plot with more dark regions than the other two approaches.
 The advantage of our method over the other two methods is attributed to the geometry preserving feature of our {\it TRIM} algorithm, in the sense that the triangulations created by {\it TRIM} are more able to fit into complex features and have more flexibilities in size than regular grids.
 Also, the triangulations created by DMesh \cite{dmesh} do not capture the geometric features and hence the registration results are unsatisfactory.
 They reflect the significance of our content-aware {\it TRIM} triangulation scheme in computing image registration.
 Another example is illustrated in Figure \ref{fig:registration_cone}.
 Again, it can be easily observed that our proposed {\em TRIM} triangulation approach leads to a more accurate registration result.